imroc/req/README.md

 **Examples**

-Checkout more examples below or runnable examples in the [examples](examples) direcotry.
+Checkout more examples below or runnable examples in the [examples](examples) directory.

 ## <a name="Debugging">Debugging - Dump/Log/Trace</a>